FurTrader/OKS_BMS_Datalogger_Capacity_Tester/Readme.md

 We built this datalogger to create high quality charge and discharge graphs for LiFePO4 cells.

  The arduino datalogger will communicate with a BMS and record the test data on the SD card.
- It uses the BMS itself to switch the Load or charger on and off.
+ It uses the BMS itself to switch the load or charger on and off.
  Every 10 seconds it records a data point with the Load on and another point with the load off.

  We used an arduino UNO clone and an Adafruit SD card shield.

  In some combinations, the Arduino's RX activity light will draw the signal too low from the BMS UART.
  For this setup, we had to remove the RX LED from the Arduino board.
  Other boards have been known to communicate without modification.
 The UNO rev3 has buffered status leds and should work fine, for example.
- The arduino Mega works well when you use Serial 1,2,or 3 3.3v Arduino boards like the promicro always seem to communicate properly with the BMS.
+ The arduino Mega works well when you use Serial 1,2,or 3.
+ 3.3v Arduino boards like the promicro always seem to communicate properly with the BMS.
 An ESP32 is also a good choice.

 ## Test procedure: